Canon 5DS R vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS R does not offer wifi capability.
+In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon 80D Manual.